i05nagai/memorandum/language/english_speaking.md

     * In real speach, people somtimes misspeak
 * redunduncy
     * to eliminate redunduncy
+* associate
     * associated with
         * a mental illness associated with particular personality traits
+        *  customer who we want to be associated with
 * It's got a surround system
 * Why are you sitting there topless?
 * drinking way too much